 Optical density (OD) indicates the attenuation factor provided by an optical filter, i.e. how much it reduces the optical power of an incident beam.
 OD is related to the transmission, T, by the equation

-Hence, a higher OD corresponds to lower transmission and greater reflection of the incident light, while a lower OD corresponds to higher transmission and less reflection.
-For example, an OD = 2 filter will attenuate the transmitted beam to 1% of the incident intensity.
-See the Graph tab for a plot of transmission as a function of distance when using one of our continously variable filters.
+where T is a value between 0 and 1.
+Choosing an ND filter with a higher optical density will translate to lower transmission and greater reflection of the incident light.
+For higher transmission and less reflection, a lower optical density would be appropriate.
+As an example, if a filter with an OD of 2 results in a transmission value of 0.01, this means the filter attenuates the beam to 1% of the incident power.
+Please note that the transmission data for our neutral density filters is provided in percent (%).
+See the Graph tab for a plot of transmission as a function of distance when using one of our continuously variable filters.

 These filters are not intended to serve as laser safety equipment.
 For lab safety, Thorlabs offers an extensive line of safety and blackout products that significantly reduces exposure to stray or reflected light.